keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/keptn-apps/_index.md

 resource augments a Kubernetes [Workload](https://kubernetes.io/docs/concepts/workloads/) with the ability to handle extra phases.
-It can execute the pre- and post-deployment checks of a Workload and run pre- and post-deployment tasks.
+It can execute the pre- and post-deployment evaluations of a Workload and run pre- and post-deployment tasks.

 In its state, it keeps track of the currently active `Workload Instances`,